Microsoft/IntuneDocs.pt-pt/intune/migration-guide-cycle.md

 -   Avaliar a eficácia do plano de comunicação.

--   Calcular o impacto da imposição do acesso condicional.
+-   Calcule o impacto da imposição do acesso condicional.

 ## <a name="post-migration"></a>Pós-migração